 Normally, after intercourse sperms will be deposited high up in the vagina near the opening to the uterus called the cervix.
 From here they have to swim up through the uterus to meet the egg.

-The egg, after release from the ovary will be picked up by the fallopian tube.
+The egg, after releasing from the ovary, will be picked up by the fallopian tube.

 The egg will be transported through the tube by contractions of the muscle coat of the tube.